Udi-Hofesh/backstage-demo/README.md

 ### `.devcontainer` Configuration

-The `.devcontainer` configuration is used to create a containerized environment for the workshop.
+The `.devcontainer` configuration is used to create a containerized environment for the wocrkshop.
 It contains all the tools and dependencies that are needed to run the workshop.

 All you need to do is, after forking the repository, decide what remote environment you want to use.